Jaden2708/BRG-ISEA/Lab1.md

 ### 1b-2 Reflection Questions
 How do Linux permissions differ from Windows ACL?
+Linux permissions are simpler, which windows ACL are more complex.
+Linux only has read, write, execute.
+While Windows ACL has read, write, modify, full control, inheritance, and deny rules.

-Whats the effect of chmod 770 vs 750?
+Whats the effect of chmod 770 vs 750? chmod 770 gives the owner and group permission to read, write and execute. chmod 750 gives the owner full access, while the group can only read and execute, but unable to write.

 What is the risk of adding users to the sudo group?
+By adding users to the sudo group, it gives them admin privileges.
+If given to the wrong user, this could lead to the user misusing the privilege to damage the system.

 Why is it important to verify with 'su' and 'whoami'?
+By verifying su with whoami, it confirms which user you are currently controlling.

 ## 1b-3 File Search, Analysis & Archiving in Linux
 ### Archieve Extraction